iska1234/DelfostiFront/README.md

 Backend Repository: https://github.com/iska1234/DelfostiBack

 ### Notes: The server sometimes becomes down which requests can take up to 50 seconds maximum due to relogging.
+Thanks

 ## 📝 Table of Contents